NothingRemains/NothingRemains/README.md

 <h1 align="center">Hi 👋, I'm Jeff</h1>
 <h3 align="center">A jack-of-all-trades engineer currently in software engineering.</h3>

-- 🔭 I’m currently working on **DigitalHalls, an app to help teachers regain their classroom time.**
+- 🔭 I’m currently working on **ApprisED, an app to help teachers regain their classroom time and communicate with parents.**

-- 🌱 I’m currently learning **Materialize CSS and React**
+- 🌱 I’m currently learning **React and TailwindCSS**

 - 👨‍💻 All of my projects are available at [https://jeff-whetzal.netlify.app/](https://jeff-whetzal.netlify.app/)